C2SP/C2SP/sunlight.md

 with `Content-Type: application/pkix-cert`.

-`<fingerprint>` is the lowercase hex-encoded SHA-256 hash of the ASN.1 encoding of the certificate.
+`<fingerprint>` is the lowercase hex-encoded SHA-256 hash of the ASN.1 encoding of the certificate, exactly matching what was submitted in an accepted client's `add-chain` or `add-pre-chain` request.

 This endpoint is immutable, so its caching headers SHOULD be long-lived.

-The response MUST be a single ASN.1-encoded issuing certificate, exactly matching what was submitted in an accepted client's `add-chain` or `add-pre-chain` request.
+The response MUST be a single ASN.1-encoded issuing certificate, hashing to the fingerprint.

 Every issuer referred to by a `TileLeaf` MUST be exposed at this endpoint.